puppetlabs/puppetlabs-docker/README.md

 }
 ```

 For CentOS distributions, the docker modules requires packages from the extras repo.
-This repo is enabled by default on CentOS distributions.
+This repo is enabled by default on CentOS distribution.
 For more information see the official CentOS documentation [here](https://wiki.centos.org/AdditionalResources/Repositories) and the official Docker documentation [here](https://docs.docker.com/install/linux/docker-ce/centos/)

 For Red Hat Enterprise Linux (RHEL) based distributions, the docker module uses the upstream repositories.
 To continue using the legacy distribution packages in the CentOS Extras repo, add the following code to the manifest file: